TeknoVenus/SampleThunderPlugin/SamplePlugin/README.md

 If the plugin had to link to any 3rd party libraries, they should link to this implementation library.
 This way the dependencies are only loaded into WPEProcess and are completely unloaded when WPEProcess exits.
 More info here: https://wiki.rdkcentral.com/pages/viewpage.action?pageId=198262351

-This code must fully implement the COM-RPC API defined in `ISamplePlugin`
+This code is a concrete implementation of the API defined in the `ISamplePlugin` interface